Probely/farcaster-onprem-agent/README.md

 # Overview

-This document will guide you through the installation of the Farcaster Agent on your network.
+This document will guide you through the installation of the Farcaster Agent.

 The Farcaster Agent connects Probely to your on-premises network, using an encrypted WireGuard tunnel, allowing Probely to scan your internal applications.